Draco (lizard)

 Draco is a genus of agamid lizards that are also known as flying lizards, flying dragons or gliding lizards.
-These lizards are capable of gliding flight via membranes that may be extended to create wings (patagia), formed by an enlarged set of ribs.
+These lizards are capable of gliding flight via membranes that may be extended to create wings (patagia), formed by a support structure from an enlarged set of ribs.
 They are arboreal insectivores.

 While not capable of powered flight they often obtain lift in the course of their gliding flights.
-Glides as long as 60 m have been recorded, over which the animal loses only 10 m in height, which is quite some distance, considering that one lizard is only around 20 cm in total length, tail included.
-They are found across Southeast Asia and southern India and are fairly common in forests, areca gardens, teak plantations and shrub jungle.
+Glides as long as 60 m have been recorded, over which the animal loses only 10 m in height which makes for a glide ratio of 6:1.
+This is done by a lizard of only around 20 cm in total length, tail included.
+They are found across Southeast Asia and Southern India and are fairly common in forests, areca gardens, teak plantations and shrub jungle.

 History of discovery

 Carl Linnaeus described the genus in 1758, with the type species being Draco volans.
-The name of the genus is from the Latin term for mythological dragons.
-In the early and mid 20th century, there was controversy about their gliding capabilities, with some authors suggesting that the patagia were solely for display, but research in the late 1950s firmly established the gliding function of the patagia.
+The name of the genus is from the Latin term for dragons of mythology.
+Some scholars as late as the early-mid 20th century who had not seen the animal in person doubted its flight capabilities or whether the patagia played a significant role in the gliding, but research in the late 1950s firmly established the gliding function of the patagia.